evans-nyang/nlp-from-scratch/README.md

 sudo apt-get autoremove
 ```

-2. Update the package list, refresh the package list to ensure the system is aware of the latest available packages.
+2. Update the package list to ensure the system is aware of the latest available packages.

 ```sh
 sudo apt-get update
 ```

-3. Install missing dependencies by manual attempt to fix any broken dependencies
+3. Install missing dependencies by manually attempting to fix any broken dependencies.

 ```sh
 sudo apt-get install -f